mobile-devices/ruby-agents-sdk/docs/to_user/Developer_ruby_guide.md

 On this page, you can create/start/stop project then apply and reboot VM's ruby server to apply your modifications.

 ## Project structure
- When you have created your project you will see a folder of the same name into your workspace, it's look like :
+ When you have created your project in the SDK Agents tab you will see a folder of the same name into your workspace, it's look like :

 * **initial.rb** : where your code adventure starts
 * **Gemfile** : where your put gems you need